Valentine14th/PinkPixels/README.md

 ![alt text](room.png)

 *Disclaimer: This game was developped in German to cater to swiss-german children*.*

-*Disclaimer 2: The game is optimized for a 14'' display, and is not fully adaptable to other display sizes yet.
+*Disclaimer 2: The game is optimized for a 14'' display, and is not fully adaptable to other display sizes yet.*

+** *Made by the the PinkPixels team* **

 ## Available Scripts